jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### First time users

-1. As a first time user i would want to gain insight as to what type of establishment the bar is
+1. As a first time user I would want to gain insight as to what type of establishment the bar is

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |